 With the gang all there, the question of the night’s activity is discussed.
 After the topic changes several times, we agree to climb the Catholic Church’s bell tower.
-Dave’s worry that it’s sacrilegious is trumped by Robby’s assertion that it’s religious to (literally) get high.
+Dave worries that it’s sacrilegious but is trumped by Robby’s assertion that it’s religious to (literally) get high.

-“Father Joseph’s always saying you guys are sinners,” Dave pronounces.
+“Father Joseph always says you guys are sinners,” Dave pronounces.

 “That’s because you’re always confessing we are to blame for all the trouble you get into,” Robby counters.
 “You blame us to get out of trouble with your folks.”

 “No, you care what they think, ‘cause they still beat your butt.”